-III.5.3 Balloting, or voting, by the common team during the development of draft documents is considered inappropriate in reaching a consensus and could be counter-productive.
+C.5.3 Balloting, or voting, by the common team during the development of draft documents is considered inappropriate in reaching a consensus and could be counter-productive.
 The common team consensus is built through discussion, acceptance, compromise, and, if necessary, informal polling of delegates to sample the state of agreement.
 It would also be appropriate to record in meeting reports points of consensus, as well as any specific reservations that meeting delegates have on particular issues.

-III.5.4 Topics of concern to only the ITU-T or to only the organization may be addressed by sub-group meetings held within the framework of the common team meeting.
+C.5.4 Topics of concern to only the ITU-T or to only the organization may be addressed by sub-group meetings held within the framework of the common team meeting.

-III.5.5 In rare cases, it may become apparent during the development of a common document that one or more specific technical differences are necessary in order to take into account the needs of ITU-T and of the organization.
+C.5.5 In rare cases, it may become apparent during the development of a common document that one or more specific technical differences are necessary in order to take into account the needs of ITU-T and of the organization.
 All proposed differences are carefully examined to ensure there is a legitimate need for these.
 In such a case, the common document is to include the full technical material needed by each organization with wording that specifically identifies any text that is applicable only to one organization.

-III.5.6 The approval processes will be conducted according to the established procedures of each organization with the adaptation and synchronization described in Appendix IV.
-It is recommended to convene a ballot resolution meeting as soon as practical after the close of a ballot/comment period to review and resolve the results.
+C.5.6 The approval processes will be conducted according to the established procedures of each organization with the adaptation and synchronization described in Annex D. It is recommended to convene a ballot resolution meeting as soon as practical after the close of a ballot/comment period to review and resolve the results.
 The group is normally chaired by the common team convenor(s) or the editor of the draft document.

-III.5.7 The purpose of a ballot resolution meeting is to resolve as many of the negative comments as possible without invalidating any affirmative positions.
+C.5.7 The purpose of a ballot resolution meeting is to resolve as many of the negative comments as possible without invalidating any affirmative positions.
 The goal is to achieve agreements resulting in the greatest possible consensus.
 This can be done provided that all affected representatives are satisfied with the handling of the comments.

-III.6 Progress reporting
+C.6 Progress reporting

-III.6.1 The common team is responsible for providing written reports of each meeting to the ITU-T study group and to the relevant group in the organization.
-These reports summarize the results of the meeting including agreements reached, areas identified for further study, the status of collaborative progress, and projected upcoming milestones (see Appendix IV).
+C.6.1 The common team is responsible for providing written reports of each meeting to the ITU-T study group and to the relevant group in the organization.
+These reports summarize the results of the meeting including agreements reached, areas identified for further study, the status of collaborative progress, and projected upcoming milestones (see Annex D).

-III.6.2 Comments and/or instructions may be provided back to the common team from the ITU-T study group and from the relevant group in the organization.
+C.6.2 Comments and/or instructions may be provided back to the common team from the ITU-T study group and from the relevant group in the organization.

-Guidelines for synchronization of approval processes
+Annex D Synchronization of approval processes

+(This annex forms an integral part of this Recommendation.)

 To facilitate closer collaboration in building consensus, this appendix explains how to synchronize approvals between the ITU-T study group and the organization in order to lead to the publication of common (or technically-aligned) documents.

-IV.1 Each organization retains its individual procedures for approving the result of the collaboration work.
+D.1 Each organization retains its individual procedures for approving the result of the collaboration work.
 The following clauses describe how these procedures are synchronized for the different stages of approval.

 NOTE – In the case of the development of technically-aligned documents, the approval processes do not require exact timing synchronization as explained below.
 In the case of the development of non-normative documents (i.e. Supplements or other types of non-normative documents in ITU-T), the following process needs to be adapted.